Tikal: The Essential Mayan Site Lost in the Jungle

 At the end of the 9th century, wars, endemic in the region between the various rival cities, intensified and intensified.
 Smaller cities went to war without interruptions such as Piedras Negras against Yaxchilan or Quirigua which conflicts with Copán.

 In all likelihood, Tikal was not directly affected by the conflicts.
-However, an influx of refugees from the Petexbatun region, 160 km south of Tikal, has resulted in an imbalance for the city.
+However, an influx of refugees from the Petexbatun region, 160 km south of Tikal, resulted in an imbalance for the city.
 The city then experienced a peak in population.
-The limited resources of its environment are weakening.
 In 2014, researchers from the University of Cincinnati confirmed this hypothesis.
-Through the study of plants and means of cultivation, they confirm that the intensive clearing of the forest would have led to drying up and then gradually to a water deficit.
-The consequence has been a lack of food for the population.
+Through the study of plants and means of cultivation, they confirmed that the intensive clearing of the forest would have led to drying up and then gradually to a water deficit.
+The consequence was a lack of food for the population.
 Tikal then experienced a rapid demographic decline between 830 and 950.
 After this date, the city was deserted.

 Abandoned, the Tikal site is gradually buried by the forest for almost 1000 years.
 The Maya civilization suffered the same fate with its marginalization during the Spanish conquest.
-The forgetting of an entire civilization can be explained by the fact that European priests, shortly after the Spanish conquest in the 16th and 17th centuries, burned almost all of the books in fig bark left by the Mayans.
+European priests, shortly after the Spanish conquest in the 16th and 17th centuries, burned almost all of the books written on ig bark left by the Mayans.

 However, it was not until 1950 that the first restoration works were launched.
 In 1955, Tikal National Park was created by Guatemala to preserve the site and its exceptional environment.
 The following year began important archaeological excavations which gradually brought the site out of its tropical torpor.
-Research, conducted among others by the University of Pennsylvania, is mapping the site.
-Nearly 200 monuments are listed and studied.
-The social structure is updated: the elites lived near the temples while the eccentric inhabitants took care of agricultural tasks and water management.
+Research, conducted among others by the University of Pennsylvania, was conducted, mapping the site.
+Nearly 200 monuments have been listed and studied.
+Information on Mayan social structure is updated: the elites lived near the temples while the inhabitants took care of agricultural tasks and water management.

-In 1979, the recognition of Unesco came with the inscription on the World Heritage: this confirms the great interest of the Maya city.
-The excavations continue in particular under the impulse of the Guatemalan government.
+In 1979, the recognition of UNESCO recognized this great Mayan civilization as a world heritage site.
+The excavations continue in particular under the control of the Guatemalan government.